Samillion/mpv-ytdlautoformat/README.md

 # mpv-ytdlautoformat
-A simple mpv script to automatically change `ytdl-format`, for Youtube and Twitch by default, but more domains can be added as desired.
+A simple mpv script to automatically change `ytdl-format` for Youtube and Twitch by default, but more domains can be added as desired.

-This script supports and works with multi-purpose playlists.
+This script works with multi-purpose playlists.
 For example, if you have a playlist that includes Youtube URLs, Vimeo URLs and local files.

 If the URL is Youtube or Twitch, `ytdl-format` is set to: 720p and no VP9 codec.
-(Can be changed)

 Otherwise, `ytdl-format` is set as you have it in `mpv.conf` or uses defaults set by `yt-dlp`.

 # Options

-> [!NOTE]
-> The following changes only affect matched URLs from the `domains` list.

 - To add more matched domains, simply add them to the `domains` list.
 - To adjust quality of matched domains, edit `setQuality` value.
 - To allow VP9 codec for matched domains, change `enableVP9` to `true`.

+> [!NOTE]
+> The options only affect matched URLs from the `domains` list.

 > [!TIP]
 > You can set a default value in `mpv.conf` for non-matched domains.
 You don't have to, but this gives you more control on all streams you play.